Cantera/cantera-website/source/news/default-branch.md

 ---
-title: Renaming Cantera's default branch
 date: 2020-07-10 17:33
-slug: default-branch
 tags: git
-description: Renaming Cantera's default branch
-type: text
 author: Raymond Speth
 ---

+# Renaming Cantera's default branch

 There has been a growing awareness that the use of the name `master` for the default branch in Git repositories perpetuates the use of the language of